Belfast School Of Theology

 Another important part of the first two years is the opportunity to apply your learning in your chosen placement of approximately 3 hours per week.

-The first-year modules aim to provide a foundation of knowledge and skills in the study of theology, with the three emphases of the Bible, Developing Practice and Mission & Ministry.
+The first-year modules aim to provide a foundation of knowledge and skills in the study of theology, with the three emphases of Bible, Mission and Ministry.
 The exact style of learning will vary from module to module, depending on how we can best help you to learn in this particular area.
 There will be interactive lectures introducing the main issues in the area.
 There will also be small group work and discussions which will help you to articulate your own views and interact with the views of others in this interdenominational and multicultural environment.

 BA (Hons)